roderickcurrie/giac-ent-firefox/README.md

 # giac-ent-firefox
-This is our team file share.
+This is the file share for Team Allen/Currie/Polley